-Figure 7-9 and Figure 7-10 show the modelled annual mean benzene source apportionment for 2017 at background and roadside monitoring sites, respectively.
+Figure 7-9 and Figure 7-10 show the modelled annual mean benzene source apportionment for 2018 at background and roadside monitoring sites, respectively.
 The measured concentration at each site is also shown for reference.
 The regional background is an important component in the source apportionment for the majority of background monitoring sites.
-Contributions from domestic and industry sources are also important for many sites classified as urban, suburban background and urban industrial.
-The roadside source apportionment in Figure 7-10 shows that local traffic sources contribute up to $0.4~\mu g~m^{-3}$ of benzene at these roadside sites.
+Contributions from domestic and industry sources are also important for many sites classified as urban and suburban background.
+The roadside source apportionment in Figure 7-10 shows that local traffic sources contribute up to $0.4~\mu g$ m-3 of benzene at these roadside sites.

-Figure 7-10 - Annual mean benzene source apportionment at roadside monitoring sites in 2017 (the area type of each site is shown in parenthesis after its name)
+Figure 7-10 - Annual mean benzene source apportionment at roadside monitoring sites in 2018 (the area type of each site is shown in parenthesis after its name)